 When the lumbar vertebrae are injured, which are housed in the lower back, or the sacral vertebrae, which are part of the pelvis, you’ll likely lose partial or full control of your hips and legs.

-It can be hard to physically and emotionally cope after losing function in any part of your body—whether complete or incomplete.
+It can be hard to physically and emotionally cope after being paralyzed and losing function in any part of your body—whether complete or incomplete.
 That’s why a Minneapolis spinal cord injury attorney is here for you.
 We’ll help you recover what you’re owed so that you can focus on healing in all aspects of your life.